ttai2023/cse15l-lab-reports/lab5.md

     echo "There should be one file titled ListExamples.java in your repository, nothing else." exit 1 fi
-# getting to this point

-# Then, add here code to compile and run, and do any post-processing of the
-# tests
 cd grading-area

 javac -cp $CPATH *.java > compile-output.txt 2>&1